prashant1507/Appium-Automation-Framework/ReadMe.md

-# _Automation Framework_
+# _Appium Automation Framework_

-This is a java selenium framework which is using testng, maven, extent report, selenium, java, etc to achieve different tasks.
+This is a java appium framework which is using testng, maven, extent report, appium, java, etc to achieve different tasks.

 [Project's Java Docs](java-doc)
 [Sample Test Report](framework-generate-sample-report/ExecutionReport.html)